labarilem/hn-games/README.md

 Image format must be JPEG.
 PNGs can be converted with this tool: https://png2jpg.com/ (max 20 images per batch)

+Images can be made 16:9 with this tool: https://imagy.app/change-image-to-16x9-aspect-ratio/

 ## Images checking

 Check all games have an image and viceversa: